awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 ### Minimum Origin SSL Protocol<a name="DownloadDistValuesOriginSSLProtocols"></a>

 **Note**
-This applies only to custom origins, including Amazon S3 bucket origins that *are* configured with static website hosting\.
+This applies only to custom origins\.

 Choose the minimum TLS/SSL protocol that CloudFront can use when it establishes an HTTPS connection to your origin\.
 Lower TLS protocols are less secure, so we recommend that you choose the latest TLS protocol that your origin supports\.